This guide will show you how to set up your Microsoft Lumia 950, from inserting the SIM card, to protecting it with a lock screen.

-When you turn on the Lumia 950 for the first time, it will start the 'Setup Wizard'.
+When you turn on the Lumia 950 for the first time, it'll start the 'Setup Wizard'.
 This will take you through all the options to get the phone set up and ready to use.

 Scroll through the list of languages and pick the right one, then tap Next.

 Check the 'Country or Region' is right - tap if it's not, then choose the right one.
 Tap Next.